How to choose your wedding dress?

-This guide does not replace the fitting room — that is where the dress comes alive on you — but it helps you define style, budget and timing.
+This guide does not replace the fitting room — that is where the dress comes alive on you — but it helps you understand the useful criteria: style, budget, timing, comfort and consistency with the venue.
 You can then book on our wedding dresses in Cannes page.

 Our collections